dltk-ai/qubitai-dltk/README.md

 Our philosophy is to create a Deep Technologies platform with ethical AI for enterprises that offers meaningful insights and actions.

 DLTK Unified Deep Learning platform can be leveraged to build solutions that are Application-Specific and Industry-Specific where AI opportunity found by using DLTK SDKs, APIs and Microservices.
-With best of the breed AI Services from platform pioneers like H2O, Googleâ€™s TensorFlow, WEKA and a few trusted open-sources, we offer custom AI algorithms with co-innovation support.
+With best of the breed AI Services from platform pioneers like H2O, Google’s TensorFlow, WEKA and a few trusted open-sources, we offer custom AI algorithms with co-innovation support.

 # Getting Started

 ## Pre-requisite

-### QubitAI-OpenDLTK
+**QubitAI-OpenDLTK**

 Please follow the below links for instructions